Goorakh/RiskOfChaos/README.md

 * Give Random Elite Aspect: Gives all players a random elite aspect (drops on the ground if they don't have any empty equipment slots)
 * Corrupt Random Item: Converts a random item in every player's inventory to the void variant
 * Warbanner: Spawns a warbanner on every character
+* Spawn Doppelganger: Triggers the Artifact of Vengeance event
 </details>

 FAQ: